Marmelete

 Marmelete is a village and a freguesia (parish) in the concelho (municipality) of Monchique (Algarve, Portugal).
 The population in 2011 was 787, in an area of 139.91 km².

 Location

 The village sits astride the N267 road which runs from Caldas de Monchique in the east to Aljezur in the west.
-The village is 59.2 mi east by road of the regions capital of Faro, 9.2 mi west of the town of Aljezur and 21.3 mi north-east of the coastal town of Portimão.
+The village is 59.2 mi east by road of the region's capital of Faro, 9.2 mi west of the town of Aljezur and 21.3 mi north-east of the coastal town of Portimão.
 The village is in an area of mountains called Serra de Monchique.
 The parish is in the western half of the municipality of Monchique, and is in the heart of the Serra de Monchique and has an area of 146 km2.
 The parish is bounded on the north by the municipality of Breja, south by the municipalities of Lagos and Portimão, west by the municipality of Lagos and east by the parish of Monchique.